PawDevUK/Portfolio-Server/routes/WorkTracker/ReadMe.md

 # ToDo

-- [ ] Add test for function extractDateFromString.
+- [ ] Add test to function extractDateFromString.
-- [ ] Add test for function returnDate.
+- [ ] Add test to function returnDate.
 - [ ] Add functionality to calculate dynamic start for Monday.
 - [ ] Add functionality to calculate dynamic start for Tuesday.
 - [ ] Add functionality to calculate dynamic start for Wednesday.